qxf2/patient-health-record-dapp/README.md

 Ganache

+## Truffle Installation:

+In the Terminal or Command Prompt, type the following command and press Enter:
+`npm install -g truffle`
 ## Metamask Installation:

 MetaMask is a popular browser extension that allows users to interact with the Ethereum blockchain and decentralized applications (DApps) directly from their web browsers.It serves as a digital wallet and provides a user-friendly interface for managing Ethereum accounts, sending and receiving Ether (ETH), and interacting with smart contracts.